satishdotpatel/satishdotpatel.github.io/_posts/2024-01-21-openstack-dr-with-ceph-rbd-mirror.markdown

 ### Setup Ceph Auth on Seconday Cluster

 This is personal choice but in my case to reduce typing I've export/import auth creds from primary cluster to Secondary cluster.
-Both clusters has similar auth/keys so I don't need to maintain keyring files on openstack.
+Both clusters have similar auth/keys so I don't need to maintain keyring files on openstack.
 Just need to switch ceph.conf file during failover.

 On Primary ceph1